DanielEduardoLopez/CrimePredictionMX/README.md

     model.summary()

     return model

+# Fit model function
+def fit_model(X_train, Y_train, X_validation, Y_validation, epochs = 100, precision_threshold = 0.95):
+    """
+    Fits the multi-label classification model using the input data using the specified number of epochs.
+A callback for early stopping the training is used when precision reachs the provided threshold.

+    Parameters

+    X_train: Predictors set for training
+    Y_train: Labels set for training
+    X_train: Predictors set for validation
+    Y_train: Labels set for validation
+    epochs: Number of epochs for training
+    precision_threshold: Accuracy threshold for trigging the callback for early stop

+    Returns

+    model: Tensorflow object witht the trained model
+    history: Log with the details of the training

+    """

+    n_inputs = X_train.shape[1]
+    n_outputs = Y_train.shape[1]

+    model = create_model(n_inputs, n_outputs)

+    class CallbackStop(tf.keras.callbacks.Callback):
+        def on_epoch_end(self, epoch, logs={}):
+            if(logs.get('precision')>precision_threshold):
+                print(f'The accuracy threshold of {precision_threshold:.0%} has been reached.
+Stop Training.') self.model.stop_training = True

+    callback_prec = CallbackStop()

+    callback_es = EarlyStopping(monitor='val_loss', mode='min', verbose=1, patience=10)

+    history = model.fit(X_train,
+                        Y_train,
+                        validation_data=(X_validation, Y_validation),
+                        epochs = epochs,
+                        callbacks=[callback_prec, callback_es],
+                        verbose = 1)

+    return model, history

+# Model fitting
+tf.keras.backend.clear_session()
+model, history = fit_model(X_train, Y_train, X_validation, Y_validation, epochs = 400, precision_threshold = 0.95)

 ```

 After training the model, the metrics over the epochs were plot and visualized.

-Indeed, the training binary cross entropy loss function decreases over the training epochs, from about $0.23$ to about $0.12$.
-However, the validation loss only decreased to about $0.17$.
+Indeed, the training binary cross entropy loss function decreased over the training epochs, from about $0.21$ to about $0.06$; whereas the validation loss only decreased from about $0.24$ to about $0.18$.

+It is noteworthy that, after epoch $20$, the model was starting to exhibit overfitting to some extent.
+Thus, it was a good decision to include a early stopping callback.

+From this point, the tensorflow session should be cleared and the model retrained for 20 epochs only.
+However, for the purposes of the present study, the already trained model was used for the subsequent steps.

 <p align="center">
 	<img src="Images/Fig_LossHistoryPlot.png?raw=true" width=80% height=80%>
 </p>

-On the other hand, the training precision increased from about $0.80$ to about $0.84$; whereas the validation precision raised from about $0.68$ to about $0.75$.
-Thus, in overall terms, the precision metric didn't improved greatly over the training.
+On the other hand, the training precision increased from about $0.79$ to about $0.90$; whereas the validation precision raised from about $0.66$ to about $0.78$.
+Thus, in overall terms, the precision metric improved mildly over the training.

 <p align="center">
 	<img src="Images/Fig_PrecisionHistoryPlot.png?raw=true" width=80% height=80%>
 </p>

-Likewise, the training recall increased from about $0.40$ to about $0.70$; whereas the validation recall raised from about $0.40$ to about $0.59$.
-So, even though the recall metric improved more over the training epochs than the precision one, the final achieved value is not the best.
+Likewise, the training recall increased from about $0.45$ to about $0.86$; whereas the validation recall raised from about $0.45$ to about $0.75$.
+So, even though the recall metric improved more over the training epochs than the precision one, the final achieved value is acceptable while still having room for improvement.

 <p align="center">
 	<img src="Images/Fig_RecallHistoryPlot.png?raw=true" width=80% height=80%>
 </p>

 In the case of the F1 score, this is an average of the F1 scores per each label.
 Therefore, the overall F1 score tended to be low.
+And, in this sense, the training F1 score increased from about $0.07$ to about $0.42$; whereas the validation F1 score raised from about $0.07$ to about $0.29$.

 <p align="center">
 	<img src="Images/Fig_F1ScoreHistoryPlot.png?raw=true" width=80% height=80%>
 </p>

-In this sense, the training F1 score increased from about $0.05$ to about $0.16$; whereas the validation F1 score raised from about $0.05$ to about $0.12$.

-Furthermore, the training ROC AUC metric increased from about $0.89$ to about $0.97$; whereas the validation ROC AUC metric raised from $0.89$ to about $0.95$.
-This means that there is a $95\%$ probability for model to distinguish between classes.
+The training ROC AUC metric increased from about $0.91$ to about $0.99$; whereas the validation ROC AUC metric raised from $0.90$ to about $0.97$.
+This means that there is a $97\%$ probability for model to distinguish between classes.

 <p align="center">
 	<img src="Images/Fig_ROCAUCHistoryPlot.png?raw=true" width=80% height=80%>